Docs MediaHub Version 1.x The Admin Interface

 The main library view shows all assets.
 Use the toolbar controls to narrow things down:

-• Type filter — restrict to Images, Documents, Audio, or Video
+• Type — button menu to restrict to Images, Documents, Audio, or Video

-• Crop filter — show only assets that have crops, or only those without
+• Crops — show only assets that have crops, or only those without

-• Sort — Newest first, Oldest first, or Name A–Z
+• Sort — icon button with menu: Newest first, Oldest first, or Name A–Z

-• View toggle — switch between Grid (thumbnails), Masonry (proportional thumbnails), and Table (detailed rows with title, filename, ID, type, size, upload date, collections, crops, and tags)
+• View toggle — switch between Grid (thumbnails), Masonry (proportional thumbnails), and Table (detailed rows with title, filename, ID, type, size, upload date, collections, crops, and labels)

 Your chosen view, Details toggle state, and Collections sidebar state are all saved to localStorage and restored on every page load.
 The preference is applied before the page paints, so there is no flash of the default state before the saved one takes over.